-- 1. The School Board should work jointly with the Planning Commission and Selectboard to monitor the pace of growth and to evaluate the need for educational facilities in Halifax.
-This evaluation should include planning for alternatives for the children of Halifax if at some point in the future it is deemed necessary or desirable to discontinue the use of the educational facilities in the Town. - 2.
+- 1. The School Board should work jointly with the Planning Commission and Selectboard to monitor the pace of growth and to monitor and make sure the District is meeting the Town's needs for educational facilities in Halifax.
+This evaluation should include planning for alternatives for the children of Halifax if at some point in the future it is deemed necessary or desirable to discontinue the use of the educational facilities in the Town.
+Note that the School Board will consist of three Halifax members and three Readsboro members. - 2.
 The School Board should work jointly with the Selectboard to prepare and subsequently update on an annual basis a 5-year capital improvement plan and budget program for the Town in order to adequately budget and schedule necessary school expenditures. - 3.
 Applicants for housing development should be required to disclose their best estimates of growth in school-age population relative to the impact of their development proposals. - 4.
 The School Board should explore opportunities for enhancing energy conservation within the school facility. - 5.
 The Town should encourage its citizens to avail themselves of the educational and vocational training opportunities in neighboring towns. - 6.
 Encourage the School Board to develop and publish a long-term strategy in case the school has to be closed due to low enrollment.